 We depend on a limited number of contract manufacturers for certain key components used to manufacture our products, making us susceptible to quality issues, shortages and price changes.
 Some of our contract manufacturers have in the past stopped producing or limited their production of our components, faced supply constraints or increased prices on the raw materials for their component, ceased operations or been acquired by, or entered into exclusive arrangements with, one or more of our competitors, and such actions may occur again in the future.
-Russia's recent invasion of Ukraine, if prolonged, may result in increased prices of certain commodities which our contract manufacturers use to produce certain components used to manufacture our products.
+Russia's recent invasion of Ukraine, if prolonged, may result in increased prices of certain commodities, which our contract manufacturers use to produce certain components used to manufacture our products.
 Additionally, these manufacturers could stop selling to us at commercially reasonable prices, or at all.
-Because there are a limited number of contract manufacturers of the key components used to manufacture our products, it may be difficult to quickly identify alternate manufacturers or to qualify alternative components on commercially reasonable terms, and our ability to satisfy customer demand may be adversely affected.
+Because there are a limited number of contract manufacturers or to qualify alternative components on commercially reasonable terms, and our ability to satisfy customer demand may be adversely affected.
 Transitioning to or redesigning a product to accommodate a new contract manufacturer would result in additional costs and delays.
 These outcomes could harm our business or financial performance.